Both / Either / Neither Parties

 The paired conjunction 'neither ... nor' is used in sentences giving a negative sense.
 Neither one nor the other subject does an action.
 The negative is conveyed by the 'n' in 'neither' and 'nor'.
 'Not' is not placed before the verb.
 Conjugate verbs based on the subject (singular or plural) closer to the conjugated verb.

-Neither the customer nor the clerk abided by what would be considered the norm.
+Neither the customer nor the owner knew which vehicle would be used.

 Neither Daniel nor the other speakers at Burning Man reached the ultimate objective.